Serg-Belyaev/SP_BPMN/README.md

 <br/>
  This way is the best when:<br/>
  A) You already have a site with useful content and you want to extend it for process management<br/>
- B) You don't have administrative privileges in target Sharepoint-farm ;) This solutuon uses only client-side code, so you don't need to have access to Sharepoint servers.<br/>
+ B) You don't have administrative privileges in target Sharepoint-farm ;) <br/>
+ This solutuon uses only client-side code, so you don't need to deploy server-side code to Sharepoint servers.<br/>

  <h3>Features and abilities:</h3>
  1) Manage processes list: create, modify, delete processes record.
 Restrict permissions to processes <br/>